The residual maximin share: Proofs

 In every round, either a wealthy agent replaces her bundle by one of higher value (step~3), or at least one poor agent becomes wealthy (step~4).
 As there are only finitely many different bundles that can be given to an agent (at most $2^m$), step~3 can be executed at most finitely many times (less than $n \cdot 2^m$).
 Step~4 can be executed at most $n$ times before all agents are wealthy, and then the algorithm ends. \end{proof}

 \begin{proposition} The partial allocation is RMMS and EFX. \end{proposition}

 \begin{proof} When the algorithm ends, all agents are wealthy, implying that the partial allocation is RMMS.

-Every bundle containing at least two items that is allocated by the algorithm is minimal, in the sense that removing any item from it, no agent desires it.
+Every bundle containing at least two items that is allocated by the algorithm is minimal, in the sense that removing any item from it, no poor agent desires it, and no wealthy agent envies it.
 (The reason for excluding in the above statement bundles with only one item is because there might be agents whose RMMS value is~0.
 If so, bundles containing a single item might not be considered to be minimal.)
 As every agent gets a desirable bundle, removing any item from the bundle of any other agent, the remaining bundle is not envied.
 Hence, the partial allocation is EFX. \end{proof}

 This completes the proof of Observation~\ref{obs:EFXRSF}. \end{proof}